Anomalies and the unknown

 An investor told me in the early 2000s that a monkey can run a mobile (phone) business: absolutely all numbers are known to everybody (you didn’t need to improvise), you just need bureaucrats to deliver them by using “best practices” invented by others.
 And then they (the investors) launched a 4th mobile operator in a small CEE country with proven managers pulled from all over the place only to face an embarrassing failure: the business never even took off.
 They blamed the proven managers who were not entrepreneurial enough (just bureaucrats) and the bureaucrats blamed the investors since everybody knew that there was no room for a fourth player on the market.
 It looks like everybody knew everything, with confidence levels about individual opinions backed by research going through the roof.

 Brilliance may also be average, meaning that the majority in an organization is brilliant.
 While there is no evidence of this in modern business organizations, the possibility does exist and, in fact, there used to exist organizations where this was the case.
-When this is the case, refined stupidity, courteous disrespect and arrogance is an anomaly.
+When this is the case, articulate stupidity, courteous disrespect and arrogance is an anomaly.
 When stupidity, disrespect and arrogance (hidden or open) is average, alas, it’s very hard to notice anomalies – everybody knows everything and and nobody notices the looming dark clouds of the unknown: people become unaware of what they don’t know.